Saharsa–Anand Vihar Terminal Jan Sadharan Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

 The 15529 Saharsa Junction–Anand Vihar Terminal Jan Sadharan Express covers the distance of 1254 km in 26 hours 45 mins (47 km/h) and in 27 hours 20 mins as the 15530 Anand Vihar Terminal–Saharsa Junction Jan Sadharan Express (46 km/h).

-As the average speed of the train is lower than 55 km/h, as per railway rules, its fare doesn't includes a Superfast surcharge.
+As the average speed of the train is lower than 55 km/h, its fare doesn't include a Superfast surcharge per railway rules.